 No matter what product or service you decide to offer, it’s a good idea to test your product viability before launching your business.
 This minimizes your risk, helps you align with the values of your target audience, and enables you to create the best possible version of your product.

 There are a couple of different ways you can do this.
 Of course, you can, quite literally, pre-sell your items by offering pre-orders.
 Present your idea on your website or through a crowdfunding platform and charge in advance.
 This can give you a clear idea of interest and is a way for you to generate feedback.

 Or, you can simply sell the idea of your product or service.
 Talk to the people you identified as your target audience.
 Ask them if they’re interested in what you have to offer, if it meets their needs, how much they might pay for it, and how you can improve.

 After generating viable feedback, apply that to your products and services to the extent that makes sense for your business.

 3. Create your business

-Once you’ve decided on a product, it’s time to set up your business.
+Once you’ve decided on a product, it’s time to set up your online business.